-documenting the Privacy Management Analysis for future iterations of this application of the PMRM. for reuse in other applications of the PMRM, and, potentially, to inform a Privacy Architecture.
+documenting the Privacy Management Analysis for future iterations of this application of the PMRM, for reuse in other applications of the PMRM, and, potentially, to inform a Privacy Architecture.

 The specification defines a set of Services and Functions deemed necessary to implement the management and compliance of detailed privacy policies and Privacy Controls within a particular Use Case.
-The Services are sets of Functions, which form an organizing foundation to facilitate the application of the model and to support the identification of the specific Mechanisms which will implement them.
+The Services are sets of Functions, which form an organizing foundation to facilitate the application of the model and to support the identification of the specific Mechanisms, which will implement them.
 They may optionally be incorporated in a broader Privacy Architecture.

 The set of operational Services (Agreement, Usage, Validation, Certification, Enforcement, Security, Interaction, and Access) is described in Section 4 below.

-The core of the specification is expressed in two normative sections: the High Level Privacy Analysis and the Detailed Privacy Management Reference Model Description.
-The Detailed PMRM Description section is informed by the general findings associated with the High Level Analysis.
+The core of this specification is expressed in two normative sections: the High Level Privacy Analysis and the Detailed Privacy Management Reference Model Description.
+The Detailed PMRM Description section is informed by the general findings associated with the High Level Privacy Analysis.
 However, it is much more detail-focused and requires documentation and development of a Use Case which clearly expresses the complete application and/or business environment within which personal information is collected, communicated, processed, stored, and disposed.

 It is important to point out that the model is not generally prescriptive and that users of the PMRM may choose to adopt some parts of the model and not others.
 They may also address the tasks in a different order, appropriate to the context or to allow iteration and discovery of further requirements as work proceeds.
 Obviously, a complete use of the model will contribute to a more comprehensive PMA.
 As such, the PMRM may serve as the basis for the development of privacy-focused capability maturity models and improved compliance frameworks.
 As mentioned above, the PMRM may also provide a foundation on which to build Privacy Architectures.

-Use of the PMRM by and within a particular business Use Case, will lead to the production of a Privacy Management Analysis (PMA).
+Use of the PMRM, by and within a particular business Use Case, will lead to the production of a Privacy Management Analysis (PMA).
 An organization may have one or more PMAs, particularly across different business units, or it may have a unified PMA.
-Theoretically, a PMA may apply across organizations, states, and even countries or other geo-political regions.
+Theoretically, a PMA may apply across organizations, states, and even countries or other geo-political boundaries.

 Figure 2 below shows the high-level view of the PMRM methodology that is used to create a PMA.
-Although the stages are for clarity, no step is an absolute pre-requisite for starting work on another step and the overall process will usually be iterative.
-Equally, the process of undertaking an appropriate Privacy Management Analysis, and determining when and how implementation will be carried out, may be started at any stage during the overall process.
+Although the stages are sequenced for clarity, no step is an absolute pre-requisite for starting work on another step and the overall process will usually be iterative.
+Equally, the process of conducting an appropriate Privacy Management Analysis, and determining how and when implementation will be carried out, may be started at any stage during the overall process.

 Figure 2 - The PMRM Methodology